 Do you know how to track a link using Google Search Console?
 It’s a great tool to leverage a ton of relevant website information.
 Google is a massive search engine, and you’ll want to harness this power by letting Google Search Console track your website’s performance in the search results.
 You’ll be able to glean information about how many people are visiting your website, how they’re finding it, and which articles are attracting the most attention.
 Let’s learn how to use Google Search Console.

-How To Use Google Search Console
+How To Use Google Search Console To Glean Valuable Information

 Google Search Console (GSC) is the new name for what used to be called Google Webmaster Tools.
 Since it’s quite new, I thought I’d write a post on how to navigate the dashboard, and the ins and outs of using Search Console.
-Using it is an integral part of any search engine optimization strategy that business owners, web designers, and marketing professionals depend on to access vital information, enabling them to grow and scale their businesses.
+Using it is an integral part of any search engine optimization strategy that business owners, web designers, and marketing professionals depend on to access vital information to grow and scale their businesses.

 Once you get a feel for the dashboard, GSC is easy to use.
 In addition to gaining valuable information about your website traffic, and how particular posts are performing, GSC will also provide data on whether site visitors are viewing your website on a smartphone or desktop, identify any security issues, take a look at your backlinks, and obtaining useful keyword information.
 You’ll also be notified of any errors pertinent to your website so you can correct them.